dceban1998/Firefox-Classic-Photon/README.md

 # Firefox-Classic-Photon
 This is a collection of some CSS files for restoring Firefox Photon tab-bar's design.
+Works best with https://addons.mozilla.org/en-US/firefox/addon/photon-default-theme-ink/ but it seems to work fine even with the default light/dark themes.
 Please note that this CSS tweak doesn't remove or add any icons from Photon (except for the playing audio icon).

 ### Installation guide
 1. Download the code from this repository.
 Extract the ZIP file